 The hike starts with an epic view over the surrounding woods, from which you can see the summit of the waterfall.
 We were visiting in dry season so the waterfall wasn’t as epic as it could have been, since there wasn’t as much water as there usually is.
 The walk to the base of Wentworth Falls is only 1.4km return and takes around 1 hour.
 The difficulty is in the 900 steps you have to walk down and then climb back up.
 The steps are built into the side of the mountains and at times can be quite steep.
 I know you’re supposed to watch your step when you walk down steep stairs but with the views that surround that track it’s pretty hard to!
 I personally found the walk more stunning than the waterfall itself, probably due to the little amount of water that was flowing at the time I visited.

 After hiking back up 900 steps we took the long and scenic trail back to the parking area where we had a barbecue lunch.
 We even tried kangaroo meat, it felt pretty weird to eat an animal like a kangaroo but it seems so normal in Australia that I was curious to try it!
 We then dedicated the afternoon to epic viewpoints.
 We visited first the Three Sisters, a famous landmarks in Blue Mountains with three rock pinnacles that distinguish them from the surrounding views.
 After that we went to Lincoln Rock, a rock outcrop with epic views over the mountains and valleys in Blue Mountains.
 After a long day of adventures the drive back to Sydney is the perfect time for a nap (especially when your tour bus provides pillows)!
-If you’re looking for more information about the Blue Mountains National Park, check out this list of top things to do in Blue Mountains.
+If you’re looking for additional day trips you can do from Sydney check out this guide to Bouddi National Park.